Ursulavallejo/Campus_Mondal_WebDeveloperCourse_21-22/Digital skapande_1/README.md

 -I import them to photoshop:
 For the Superhero image: Was needed it to retouch and remove elements on the image.
 After duplicate one letter and place it at the end to have the correct text that I need it.
 At the end place drawing filter to try to have the sense of more kids drawing  and not only a vektor drawing.
 And place it on a transparent background in format png.
 For the Mamas text, delete the text was not need it.
-Duplicate the letter need it to create the title and place it on a transparent background.
+Duplicate the letter needed it to create the title and place it on a transparent background.
 At the end distort the angle of the text to be more dynamic.

  You can see the  original above  and transformation below: